-There is certainly no spiritual battle going on where we have to defeat other light-workers by creating a fake image of ours.
-If you are actually running after material possessions and your image, rather than serving your life's purpose, it will end up nowhere.
-The universe knows that in order to lead our lives on earth, we need things to fulfill our material needs as well.
-That is completely OK.
-Your soul purpose should be to serve the purpose, and all your needs will be met by the Lord automatically.
+We are not in a spiritual battle where we have to defeat the other light workers by faking ourselves.
+If you are honestly running after material possessions and fake images rather than serving your purpose, it will end up nowhere.
+The Universe knows that to lead our lives on earth, we need something to fulfill our material needs.
+That is OK.
+Your goal should be to serve the purpose, and all your needs will be met by the Lord automatically.

-Working on oneself is essential while working for others, and as lightworkers, we must bring that change with courage, compassion, and divine wisdom within us.
-The main purpose for all of us is to attain peace, and peace is the only thing that can bring that love, compassion, and healing to all of us.
+Working on oneself is essential while working for others, and being lightworkers, we must bring that change with courage, compassion, and divine wisdom we possess for the betterment of humanity.

 Everything is interconnected.
 If our intentions are pure and focused on doing good for all, only good will follow us.
 Remember that our small acts of kindness and being gentle can bring massive healing to this world we live in and for.

 So, if you give out love and healing, that is what you will get back.
 If you give money to the needy, that is what you will get back.
 If you give blessings, that is what you will get back, and so it is.
 If you curse, you get that curse back three times.
-So don’t forget, if you think and do wrong to others, no one is watching over you or you will be able to escape from that.
-The Universe is watching over that too, and when the time comes, it will be returned to you in three folds for sure.
+Remember, if you think and do wrong to others, no one is watching over you, or you will be able to escape from that.
+The divine is watching over you, and when the time comes, it will return to you in three folds.